HyMap: eliciting hypotheses in early-stage software startups using cognitive mapping: Evaluation

-Case F is a Brazilian startup developing an app to connect patients to health professionals generally not found through insurance companies like psychologists, nutritionists, and chiropractics.
-The startup is located in the same city as case E. By the time of data collection, the company had developed most of the software solution and was planning to launch in a short time.
-Therefore, the startup is at the inception stage end.
-The founder team consisted of two people: one concentrated on software development and the other on the product conception and other issues.
+Case F was a Brazilian startup developing an app to connect patients to health professionals generally not found through insurance companies like psychologists, nutritionists, and chiropractics.
+By the time of data collection, the company had developed most of the software solution and was planning to launch it shortly.
+Therefore, the startup was at the end of the inception stage.
+The founder team consisted of two people: one concentrated on software development and the other on product conception and other issues.
 We performed interviews with the latter.
 The result of the first interview is the cognitive map depicted in Fig.~\ref{fig:case_f_cognitive_map}.

-Based on the cognitive map, we identified 23 hypotheses of which eight were related to problems (e.g., ``the patient has difficulty to find professionals''), ten to value (e.g., ``searching professionals by type and place decreases the difficulty to find professionals)'', and five to the product (e.g., ``the team developing the product is capable of implement the search for professionals by type and place'').
+Based on the cognitive map, we identified 23 hypotheses of which eight were related to problems (e.g., ``the patient has difficulty to find professionals''), ten to value (e.g., ``searching professionals by type and place decreases the difficulty to find professionals''), and five to the product (e.g., ``the team developing the product is capable of implement the search for professionals by type and place'').

-When we asked the interviewee to rate the problem hypotheses, he answered that they had validated seven out of the eight hypotheses based on his own experience using those services or talking to professionals they know.
-The founder regarded five validated as having a high risk to the business, one with a medium risk, and two with low.
+When we asked the interviewee to rate the problem hypotheses, he claimed to have validated seven out of the eight hypotheses based on his own experience using those services or talking to professionals they know.
+The founder regarded five validated as representing a high risk to the business if not valid, one representing medium risk, and two, low.
 The hypothesis not validated was about the referral program.
-The founder attributed this classification to the fact that this feature is not essential to product viability.
-Regarding the value hypotheses, he acknowledged that they had not evaluated them, but it will be possible to evaluate them as soon as they launch the product.
+The founder attributed this classification to the fact that this feature was not essential to product viability.
+Regarding the value hypotheses, he acknowledged that they had not evaluated them, but it will be possible to evaluate them as soon as they have launched the product.
 Regarding the risk, five were considered high, one was classified as medium, and four with low risk.
 Finally, since the product was almost ready, the product hypotheses had already been validated, and three of them had high risk, while two were low risk.